Lysenko96/BindAndDNS/README.md

-# Bind9 and DNS configuration
+# Bind9, DNS and Nginx configuration